CodecademyCommunity/community-bot/CONTRIBUTING.md

 ### Run the Bot

-1. Navigate to your local repo and enter the following command into your terminal:
+1. Navigate to your local repo and enter the following command into your terminal.
+This command must be run every time a command is added or updated, but not for non-command changes.
 ```
 $ npm run deploy-commands
 ```